bkamins/Julia-DataFrames-Tutorial/README.md

 By default Jupyter Notebook will limit the number of rows and columns when displaying a data frame to roughly fit the screen size (like in the REPL).

-You can override this behavior by setting `ENV["COLUMNS"]` or `ENV["LINES"]` variables to hold the maximum width and height of output in characters respectively before using the `notebook` function.
+You can override this behavior by setting `ENV["COLUMNS"]` or `ENV["LINES"]` variables to hold the maximum width and height of output in characters respectively when running a notebook.
 Alternatively you can add the following entry `"COLUMNS": "1000", "LINES": "100"` to `"env"` variable in your Jupyter kernel file.
 See [here](https://jupyter-client.readthedocs.io/en/stable/kernels.html) for information about location and specification of Jupyter kernels.

 # TOC